 Elimination for the dust mite allergy requires a bit more work.
 Because the bedroom is so fiber-rich, it usually has the largest amount of dust and dust mite concentration in the house.
-That should be the first room to get your attention when on your quest for allergy elimination in your home.
+The bedroom, 11 Proven Tips to Remove Dust Mite Allergens in Bedroom, should be the first room to get your attention when on your quest for allergy elimination in your home.

 All carpeting should be removed from the bedroom.
 If this is not possible, the carpets should be treated with the ADS or ADMS Sprays.

 You cannot eliminate the dust mite from the mattress or pillow, so they must be encased in special mattress covers that will trap the allergens in and keep you from being exposed while you sleep.